Sorry, this entry is only available in German.

 On 28 May 2013, the exhibition „Landscapes & Memory“ by Hamburg-based photographer Jo Röttger will open at Bayerisches Armeemuseum (Bavarian Army Museum) in Ingolstadt.
 In 27 large-format photos with their picture language that reminds of romanticism, Röttger approaches landscapes and identity while addressing desire and alienation as well as the ongoing war in Afghanistan.
 A bilingual catalogue will be published on the occasion of the exhibition, curated by Martin Bayer (Wartist).

-On the occasion of the opening of the exhibition “verfemt, verfolgt – vergessen?
+“verfemt, verfolgt – vergessen?
 Kunst und Künstler im Nationalsozialismus”1 the chamber symphonic orchestra Kammersymphonie Berlin, conducted by Jürgen Bruns, will play the concert Verehrt – verfemt – versunken2 at Nikolaikirche (St. Nicholas Church), Berlin’s oldest church.
 The concert consists of worky by Franz Schreker, Gideon Klein, Erich Zeisl, Egon Wellesz and Pavel Haas.
 They ranked as the most revered composers of their times, but due to Nazi persecution and murder, they vanished into oblivion.
 Both the concert and the exhibition are part of the theme year “Diversity Destroyed”.
-Read more…
+Continue reading “Concert: Revered – Banned – Drowned (Berlin)”

 Throughout history, songs have addressed war and accompanied the soldiers.
 Many “soldier’s songs” found their way into everyday life.
 On 7 December 2011 at 1930h, a recital with soldier’s songs from five centuries will take place at Erich Maria Remarque-Friedenszentrum (E.M.
 Remarque Peace Centre) in Osnabrück as part of the supporting programme to the exhibition “Grensgevallen – Grenzfälle” (border cases).
 Günter Gall (vocals, guitar, dulcimer, lyrics) and Konstantin Vassiliev (guitar, reed organ, compositions) present their new programme “Es geht eine dunkle Wolk herein” (a dark cloud is approaching) with German and Dutch soldier’s songs.